Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 `OPENAI_MODEL_ID=<the_id_of_the_gpt_model_you_want_to_use>`

 Replace <your_telegram_bot_token> with your actual Telegram bot token, <your_openai_api_key> with your actual OpenAI API key, and <the_id_of_the_gpt_model_you_want_to_use> with the ID of the GPT model you want to use (it's text-davinci-003 by default).

+You can also customize the other settings in this file if needed.

 To create a list of allowed users, you can edit a text file called "allowed_users.txt" and write one username per line.